eclipsesource/tabris-decorators/doc/redux/@connect.md

 }
 ```

 The order of `@component` and `@connect` is not relevant.
 With this syntax `ExampleComponent` itself is modified and can *not* be given to `connect` again.
-If you want to be able to to connect the same component to the store in different way you need to use `connect` as a function:
+If you want to be able to connect the same component to the store in different ways, you need to use `connect` as a function:

 ### As a function

-This is the necessary approach for plain JavaScript, when the component is not always connected the same way, or if you dislike the decorator syntax.
+This is the necessary approach for plain JavaScript, when the component is not always connected in the same way, or if you do not want to use the decorator syntax.

 First define the component class (potentially in another module), then `mapDispatchToProps` and `mapDispatchToProps`, and then pass all of it to `connect` on export.

-For plain JavaScript:
+For plain **JavaScript**:

 ```js
 exports.ExampleComponent = connect(stateToProps, dispatchToProps)(ExampleComponent);